 Two subspecies have been described: the nominate form in the Americas and roseus in Eurasia and Africa.
-Five relatively discrete populations of roseus can be identified, all of which are to some extent migratory: (1) a population breeding at the Banc d'Arguin in Mauritania and dispersing in winter along the coasts of Mauritania, Senegal and Gambia, occasionally to Liberia; (2) an Eastern African population (mainly Ethiopia to southern Tanzania); (3) a Southern African population centred on Etosha Pan in Namibia and the Makgadikadi Pans in Botswana, and occurring outside the breeding season from Angola and Zambia south to South Africa; (4) a West Mediterranean population, more or less confined to the western half of the Mediterranean Basin; and (5) a Southwest Asian population breeding from central Turkey to Kazakhstan and northwestern India and wintering widely from the East Mediterranean, Northeast Africa and the Arabian peninsula east to southern India and Sri Lanka.
+Five relatively discrete populations of roseus can be identified, all of which are to some extent migratory: (1) a population breeding at the Banc d'Arguin in Mauritania and dispersing in winter along the coasts of Mauritania, Senegal and Gambia, occasionally to Liberia; (2) an Eastern African population (mainly Ethiopia to southern Tanzania); (3) a Southern African population centred on Etosha Pan in Namibia and the Makgadikadi Pans in Botswana, and occurring outside the breeding season from Angola and Zambia south to South Africa; (4) a West Mediterranean population, more or less confined to the western half of the Mediterranean Basin; and (5) a Southwest Asian population breeding from central Turkey to Kazakhstan and northwestern India and Sri Lanka.
 There is a considerable amount of mixing in winter between all breeding populations in Southwest Asia, but there appears to be very little mixing between these birds and the relatively small West Mediterranean population.
 However, birds from the West Mediterranean breeding colonies are known to occur at least occasionally south to Mauritania and Senegal, while birds from the Southwest Asian breeding colonies have been recovered in Sudan and Ethiopia, indicating some mixing between these birds and the Eastern African population.

 - West Africa (Mauritanian breeders): 40,000 (WPE2).

+- Trends: Unknown.

 - Eastern Africa: 35,000 (WPE2).

-Trends: Decreasing (WPE2).
+- Trends: Decreasing (WPE2).

 - Southern Africa: 50,000 (WPE2).
 55,000, based on a recent mid-winter counts (R. Simmons, in litt.).

+- Trends: Decreasing (WPE2).

 - West Mediterranean: 80,000 (WPE2).

+- Trends: Increasing (WPE2).

 - East Mediterranean, Southwest Asia & South Asia: 500,000 (WPE2).
+Trends: Stable (WPE2).